ARAVINDSEGAR/Cypress-ShopTalk-Aravind/README.md

 ### Setup & Installation

 1. **Clone the repository:**
-	git clone
+	1. git clone
-	cd
+	2. cd

-	**Download / extract the folder:**
+2. **OR Download / extract the folder:**
-	Download the folder and files provided via Email
+	1. Download the folder and files provided via Email
-	Open terminal in the project directory
+	2. Open terminal in the project directory

 2. **Install dependencies:**
 	npm install